blinklet/learning/data-science/pandas-data-from-database.md

 You may encounter a "chicken and egg" situation where you want to use Pandas to read SQL tables into dataframes but you do not know enough about the database schema to proceed.
 At a minimum, you need to know the database table names.

-It is best to find the database documentation, if it is available.
-If not, you can research the SQL statement that will list the database table names.
+It is best to read the database documentation, if it is available.
+If no documentation is available, you can analyze the database with an SQL discovery tool like [*SchemaSpy*](https://schemaspy.org/), [*SchemaCrawler*](https://www.schemacrawler.com/), or [*SQLite Browser*](https://github.com/sqlitebrowser/sqlitebrowser).

+Right now, all you need is the table names.
+You can research the SQL statement that will list the database table names.
 The statement syntax is different for different databases.
-For a SQLite database, the command is:
+For a SQLite database, the statement is:

 ```python
 import pandas as pd